-In this episode, we are joined by Mary Devine, Director of Revenue Cycle Services at BESLER, to discuss an issue that is not getting much attention but should should concern providers: Medicare overpayments.
+In this episode, we are joined by Mary Devine, Director of Revenue Cycle Services at BESLER, to discuss an issue that is not getting much attention but should concern providers: Medicare overpayments.

 Highlights of this episode include: